7 Best PA Speakers (May 2023)

 Pros

-With a 10" main speaker you might expect that it would be a bit lacking in the bass department, but it performs reasonably well there too, with a frequency range down to 55Hz.
-It's the combination of portability, power and price that makes this such a compelling option and why so it's been so popular and well regarded since it was released in 2014.
+With a 10" main speaker, you might expect it would be a bit lacking in the bass department, but it performs reasonably well there, too, with a frequency range down to 55Hz.
+The combination of portability, power, and price makes this a compelling option, and is why it's been so popular and well-regarded since its release in 2014.

 And it's very versatile.
-I personally have used the DBR10 as an 'FRFR' (Full Range Full Response) amp with guitar modeling as well as a PA / FOH speaker and stage monitor.
-I consider it to be the best powered speaker to pair with guitar processors.
+I have used the DBR10 as an 'FRFR' (Full Range Full Response) amp with guitar modeling, a PA / FOH powered speaker, and a stage monitor.
+It is one of the best powered speaker to pair with guitar processors.

 Yamaha DBR10 with a PRS SE Custom Semihollow to give you an idea of the size